t-silverthorne/PowerCHORD/README.md

 ## Overview
 PowerCHORD is an open source package for benchmarking and designing biological rhythm detection studies.
 It contains a lightweight R package for performing exact power analysis and MATLAB wrappers for performing power optimization.
-The main features and citation guidelines are described below.

 The main features of the package are summarized below